 Kyle: “No, it’s a figure of speech.
-I just mean I’m nervous.”
+I am nervous, that’s all.”

-In this example, the figure of speech has been italicized.
-When taken literally, it doesn’t make much sense.
+Did you notice the figure of speech in the example above?
+When taken literally, it does not make sense.
 So to properly understand what Kyle is saying, we need to discern the figurative meaning of the phrase he used.
 In this case, it means ‘to feel nervous.’

 10 Common Figure of Speech Examples

-Here is a list with examples of figures of speech that are commonly heard in everyday conversations.
-You have probably already heard some of these before.
+I am going to show you a list.
+What is on it?
+This list has ten figures of speech examples on it that are commonly heard in everyday conversations.
+You may have heard these before.